Whether your business is still new or well-established, large or small, you need to tell people about it, and that means advertising.

 Look for discussions and forums related to your business or industry — your customers may even already be discussing your business online!

 Remember that you don’t want to just push in with a link and an obvious advertisement.
 Instead, try to add value by answering questions, sharing your expertise, or, in cases where a customer is unhappy, making a good faith effort to help.
+Forum threads tend to remain searchable for years, so a single post can generate passive income for a long time.

 6. Comment on blogs and articles